 - Type of Test: Blood test.
 IgM antibody.

 - Risk Factors: Living or traveling in countries where Hepatitis A is common, or being in close contact with someone who does.
-Men who have sex with men, having a sex partner you know has it, drug use, or clotting disorders like hemophilia (7).
+Men who have sex with men, having a sex partner you know has it, drug use, or clotting disorders like hemophilia.

-- Symptoms of: Usually makes people feel sick with yellowing of skin and eyes, abdominal pain, loss of apetite, dark urine, nausea, diarrhea, low-grade fever, and feelings tired.
-Some people don’t feel ill or have symptoms at all (8).
+- Symptoms of: Usually makes people feel sick with yellowing of skin and eyes, abdominal pain, loss of appetite, dark urine, nausea, diarrhea, low-grade fever, and feelings tired.
+Some people don’t feel ill or have symptoms at all (17).

 - Complications: Can result in hospitalization.